$\phi^4$ lattice model with cubic symmetry in three dimensions: RG-flow and first order phase transitions: Introduction

-In ref. \cite{myCubic} we performed large scale Monte Carlo simulations of a lattice version of the $\phi^4$ model.
-We have studied the cases $N=3$ and $4$.
-In ref. \cite{myCubic} we focus on the neighborhood of the fixed points.
+We build on ref. \cite{myCubic}, where we performed large scale Monte Carlo simulations of a lattice version of the $\phi^4$ model.
+We studied the cases $N=3$ and $4$, focussing on the neighborhood of the $O(N)$-symmetric and the cubic fixed points.
 By using finite size scaling, we computed accurate estimates of critical exponents for the cubic fixed point.
 In the case $N=3$ these differ only by little from their $O(N)$-symmetric counterparts.

-In the present work, we extend the study of the flow towards stronger violations of the $O(3)$ symmetry.
+In the present work, we extend the study of the RG-flow towards stronger violations of the $O(3)$ symmetry.
 On the one hand, we make contact with the decoupled Ising fixed point.
 On the other hand, for $v<0$, for large violations of the $O(3)$ symmetry, we demonstrate directly the first order nature of the transition.
 In our simulations we determine characteristic quantities such as the latent heat, the correlation length at the transition temperature, and the interface tension between the disordered and one of the ordered phases.
-We study how these quantities scale with the RG flow.
+We study how these quantities scale with the RG-flow.
 This way, quantitative predictions can be made for all $v<0$.

 The outline of the paper is the following: In the next section we define the model and the observables that we measure.
-In section \ref{RGflow} we extend the study of the RG-flow of ref. \cite{myCubic} towards a stronger breaking of the $O(3)$ invariance.
-First we identify the line of slow flow.
-Then the flow on this line is studied.
-In Sec. \ref{FirstOrder} we discuss our numerical results for the first order transitions.
-Finally, in Sec. \ref{summary} we summarize and conclude.
+In section \ref{RGflow_basic} we discuss the basic ideas and objectives of our study.
+The numerical results for the RG-flow are analyzed in section \ref{Numres}.
+We determine effective critical exponents of the correlation length for different strengths of the symmetry breaking in section \ref{nueff}.
+In section \ref{FirstOrder} we discuss our numerical results for the first order transition.
+In section \ref{summary} we summarize and conclude.
+In appendix \ref{appendixA} we summarize technical aspects of our numerical analysis and explain how we arrive at final results.
+In appendix \ref{appendixB} we summarize basic analytic results derived from the $\beta$-function.